rednafi/rednafi.com/content/go/prevent_struct_copies.md

 separate instances of the lock, they won't be properly synchronized.
 In those cases, passing a pointer to the lock avoids the copy and works as expected.

-Take this example, passing a `sync.WaitGroup` by value will break thing in subtle ways:
+Take this example: passing a `sync.WaitGroup` by value will break things in subtle ways:

 ```go
 func f(wg sync.WaitGroup) {